 - Seat belts: The driver and front-seat passenger of a motor vehicle operated on a street or highway must wear a correctly adjusted and fastened safety belt in Michigan, though there are certain exceptions, such as if someone has a note from a physician stating they are unable to wear a safety belt for physical or medical reasons.
 All rear-seat passengers ages 4 through 15 must wear a properly fastened safety belt, and people 16 and over in the back seat are encouraged to use a seat belt as well.

-- Children: If under four years of age, follow the state child restraint law.
-A child four years or older, but less than 8, and who is less than 4 feet 9 inches tall must be properly secured in a child restraint system (booster seat) in accordance with the manufacturer's and vehicle manufacturer's instructions.
-If a child is four years or older but under 16, and 4 feet 9 inches or taller, he/she must be secured in a properly adjusted and fastened safety belt.
+- Children and car seats: If under 4 years of age, follow the state child restraint law.
+A child 4 years or older, but less than 8, and who is less than 4 feet 9 inches tall must be properly secured in a child restraint system (booster seat) in accordance with the manufacturer's and vehicle manufacturer's instructions.
+If a child is 4 years or older but under 16, and 4 feet 9 inches or taller, he/she must be secured in a properly adjusted and fastened safety belt.

-- Motorcycle helmets: In Michigan, whether to wear a helmet or not is the motorcycle rider's decision, as long as they are 21 years of age or older and have met certain requirements, like passing a motorcycle safety course and taking out additional insurance.
+- Motorcycle helmets: In Michigan, wearing a helmet or not is the motorcycle rider's decision, as long as they are 21 years of age or older and have met certain requirements, like passing a motorcycle safety course and taking out additional insurance.
 Motorcycle helmets must meet federal requirements; those sold through a reputable dealer are usually fine.

-- Driving under the influence: It is illegal for a driver over age 21 to have a bodily alcohol content (BAC) of .08 or higher, or .02 or greater if under age 21.
-Michigan has additional penalties for anyone driving with a BAC of .17 or higher.
+- Driving under the influence: It is illegal for a driver over age 21 to have a bodily alcohol content (BAC) of 0.08 percent or higher, or 0.02 percent or greater if under age 21.
+Michigan has additional penalties for anyone driving with a BAC of 0.17 percent or higher.
 Drivers showing signs of impairment can be arrested at any BAC level; and those handling a motor vehicle with any amount of a controlled substance such as heroin or cocaine are subject to the same fines and penalties as drunk drivers, even if showing no signs of impairment.

-- Cell phones: The state does not make it illegal to use mobile phones while driving, but municipalities may make their own laws.
-Detroit has an ordinance that bans using a cell phone while driving unless you are using a hands-free device; however, the driver must be pulled over for another traffic violation before being ticketed for cell phone use.
+- Cell phones: While the state does not make it illegal to use mobile phones while driving, Detroit has an ordinance that bans using a cell phone while driving unless you are using a hands-free device; however, the driver must be pulled over for another traffic violation before being ticketed for cell phone use.
 An ordinance enforced in a similar way regarding distracting behavior bans texting, eating while driving, and applying makeup.

-- Speeding: When driving in Michigan, the maximum speed limit is 75 miles/hour.
-In rural areas, speeds for passenger vehicles range from 70 to 75 miles/hour on the freeway, and non-freeway speeds for passenger vehicles and trucks range from 55 to 65 miles/hour.
+- Speeding: When driving in Michigan, the maximum speed limit is 75 miles per hour (mph).
+In rural areas, speeds for passenger vehicles range from 70 to 75 mph on the freeway, and non-freeway speeds for passenger vehicles and trucks range from 55 to 65 mph.

 - Toll roads: Michigan does not have toll roads, though nearby states do.
 The topic has been considered by state transportation officials, who claim the toll-free highways are important to tourism, economic development, and commerce.